ropensci/roweb3/content/blog/2022-02-02-pkgcheck-action/index.md

 You'll then know that your package is good to submit!

-And finally, feel free to ask any questions about using {pkgcheck-action}, or report any bugs, at https://github.com/ropensci-review-tools/pkgcheck-action/issues.
+And finally, feel free to ask any questions about using pkgcheck-action, or report any bugs, at https://github.com/ropensci-review-tools/pkgcheck-action/issues.